binhp2002/Tower-Defense-Game/README.md

 # Tower-Defense-Game

-I contributed to this project on a school account (pduong7) and now I impported this project to my personal account, can email/DM me for proof.
+I worked on this project on a different account (pduong7) and now I imported this project to my personal account.
+Can email/DM me for proof.